-Teachers need teaching keywords in their education resume so when the resume is scanned it will reach the human eye.
+Weave teaching keywords in your education resume so when the resume is scanned it will reach the human eye.
 Sounds strange?
 Read on.

 Applicant tracking systems scan most applicants’ resumes and cover letters.
 Correctly choosing and placing keywords in your resume and cover letter is critical to receiving a job interview.